informatics-isi-edu/hatrac/REST-API.md

     200 OK
     Location: https://authority_name/resource_name;acl/access/entry
-    Content-Type: application/json
+    Content-Type: text/plain
     Content-Length: N

-    "role"
+    role

-where the response contains just one _role_ names `*` wildcard entry.
+where the response contains just one _role_ name or `*` wildcard entry.

 Typical GET error responses would be:
   - **401 Unauthorized**: the client is not authenticated and anonymous retrieval of such a policy is not supported.
   - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to retrieve the policy.
-  - **404 Not Found**: the name does not denote a defined policy.
+  - **404 Not Found**: the namespace or object resource or ACL subresource is not found.

-### Access Control Update
+### Access Control List Update

-The PUT operation is used to rewrite ACL settings en masse:

-    PUT /resource_name;acl
-    Host: authority_name
-    Content-Type: application/json

-    {"access": ["role", ...], ...}

-for which the successful response is:

-    204 No Content

-where the input JSON completely replaces the existing policy, and any missing _access_ field is treated as equivalent to the field being present with an empty value `[]`, i.e. no authorized roles for that access mode.

-The PUT operation is also used to rewrite a specific ACL:
+The PUT operation is used to rewrite a specific ACL:

     PUT /resource_name;acl/access
     Host: authority_name